jonathanburns/blog/_posts/2024-12-11-bridge-collapse.md

 “Hold on," says Jack.

-“3 seconds," says Patrick.

 The fan on the machine dies and everything gets quiet.

-“Did you get it?”
+“Did you kill it?”

 Jack sighs.
 “Yeah.”

 "Patrick, can you confirm?"

 "One sec, let me refresh," says Patrick.
 "Yeah, stats are flatlined.
-Can someone open up their wallet and make a test transaction?"
+Can someone open up their wallet and try a test transaction?"

 “Nevermind that.
 Patrick, check the L1.
-Did we make it in time?”
+Did we kill it before the update?”

 "Hold on, I’m checking....
 Oh fuck, it posted."